The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Experiment Setup

 \subsubsection{SWE-Bench-C\#}

-SWE-Bench-C\# follows the SWE-Bench construction pipeline and comprises 77 tasks from 11 C\#-dominant repositories.
-Each task has the same format as SWE-Bench, requiring code edits based on a given issue description and repository snapshot.
-For our experiment, we use a subset of 40 tasks from the full dataset, and show the repository distribution in Figure~\ref{fig:repo_distribution_pie} (a).
-This benchmark allows us to test whether performance advantages observed on Python-based SWE-Bench extend to different programming languages, helping to distinguish between language-specific memorization and genuine coding capabilities.
+SWE-Bench-C\# is an internal benchmark that follows SWE-Bench's construction pipeline and comprises 75 tasks from eleven C\# repositories.
+Each task has the same format as SWE-Bench, requiring code edits based on a given issue description.
+This benchmark allows us to test whether performance patterns observed on Python-based tasks extend to tasks from different programming languages, helping to distinguish between language-specific memorization and genuine coding capabilities.
+We show the repository distribution of SWE-Bench C\# in Figure~\ref{fig:repo_distribution_pie}.
+This benchmark is useful for tuning agents problem-solving approach for bugfixing, feature addition, and refactoring in the C\# and .NET ecosystem.